pivotal/docs-platform-automation/docs/index.md

 ---
-title: Platform Automation for PCF
+title: Pivotal Platform Automation
 ---

-Platform Automation for PCF provides building blocks to create repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.
+Pivotal Platform Automation provides building blocks to create repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.
 We also provide instructions on using these building blocks in various workflows.